surfer190/fixes/docs/buddha_dhamma/select-teaching-pali-canon.md

 These are the three kinds of discrimination.
 The noble eightfold path should be developed for the direct knowledge, complete understanding, finishing, and giving up of these three kinds of discrimination.
 What is the noble eightfold path?
-It’s when a mendicant develops right view, right thought, right speech, right action, right livelihood, right effort, right mindfulness, and right immersion, which rely on seclusion, fading away, and cessation, and ripen as letting go.
+It’s when a mendicant develops right view, right intention (not thought - which is to be removed), right speech, right action, right livelihood, right effort, right mindfulness, and right immersion, which rely on seclusion, fading away, and cessation, and ripen as letting go.
 This is the noble eightfold path that should be developed for the direct knowledge, complete understanding, finishing, and giving up of these three kinds of discrimination.”

 ## an1.59 - Deligence